PavanRangani/docs/docs/prd/incentive-stock/accelerate.md

 - Date when the exercise is performed.
 Its a mandatory field.

-- It can be greater than or equal to `Vest date` and less than or equal to `Expiration date`
+- It can be greater than or equal to `Vest Date` and less than or equal to `Expiration Date`

 #### Exercise Type